Port Adelaide: Transport and bridges

 The first transport infrastructure in the suburb was the construction of a 1 mi long road from the port to near the present Alberton Hotel.
 The road was opened in October 1840.
 The cost of this road, and the causeway upon which it ran proved so large that Governor Gawler allowed the constructing company to charge a toll.
 Later investigations showed the company was making excessive profits and a compromise was reached where the colony leased the roadway.
 Ownership of the roadway was later moved to the government, in exchange for land at Dry Creek.

 The river was first crossed with a wooden bridge in the 1850s.
 This was replaced with the iron Jervois Bridge in 1878; It was named by Sir William Jervois after himself.
 Jervois Bridge was an opening bridge first operated by horse power, and later by mechanical means.
 It was replaced with a fixed bridge in the same position in 1969, when there was no longer a need for small boats to pass.
 Birkenhead Bridge, the first bascule bridge in Australia, opened in 1940.
 In 2004 Premier Mike Rann said the State government would build new rail and road bridges over the Port River at a cost of $178 million.
 On 3 April 2005 he announced that the 'opening and closing' bridges would be toll-free and would be opened twice a day to minimise disruptions to road traffic.
 It was opened for traffic on 3 August 2008.
 It is between Docks 1 and 2 at Port Adelaide and links with Francis Street to the east and Victoria Road to the west.
+A new railway through Port Adelaide was proposed in 2017, it started construction in June 2023 and reopened in August 2024.

 Tom 'Diver' Derrick Bridge, commonly referred to as the 'Diver' Derrick Bridge, is an opening, single-leaf bascule bridge over the Port River.
 It was built at the same time as an adjacent rail crossing, the Mary MacKillop Bridge.

 At the opening of both bridges Rann unveiled a plaque dedicated to Mary Mackillop blessed by Pope Benedict during his recent visit to Sydney.

 The Port Adelaide and Le Fevre Peninsula Ferry Co began operations in 1877, ferrying passengers from the end of Commercial Road to the other side of the river.
 The ferry stopped operating in 1943, consequent to opening of the Birkenhead Bridge.